Also on this page:

 SEE ALSO: Our Encyclopedic Guide to Saving Money as a College Student.

-University of Southern Maine, University of New England and Maine College of Art are all located in Portland, a beautiful town that comes with a high price tag.
+University of Southern Maine, University of New England and Maine College of Art are all located in Portland, a beautiful town that comes with a high cost of living.
 Across the board, everything’s just a bit more expensive in Portland than it is elsewhere in the country, from housing and utilities to groceries and healthcare.
 However, there are a number of ways to reduce all of these costs to manageable levels.
 University of Southern Maine students can use discounted Portland METRO passes.
 Across the bay, Southern Maine Community College students with tight budgets can visit Captain’s Cupboard, the on-campus food pantry.
 All local residents can sit in a dentist’s chair at the dental hygiene clinic on University of New England’s campus, a teaching clinic with prices lower than most other offices.
 And people from Southern Maine with a low income can snag one of Avesta Housing’s subsidized Portland apartments.

 Maine’s largest city isn’t all that big; less than 70,000 people live there.
 But once the outlying suburbs and towns are taken into account, the metropolitan area accommodates about half of the state’s population.
 As such, it has its fair share of government and nongovernmental services to help area residents get by.
 Here are a few place to look for assistance in Portland: